jvanasco/pyramid-cookiecutter-complex/{{cookiecutter.project_directory}}/README.txt

 * `/fabfile`
   * This system utilizes [Fabric](https://fabfile.org/) for installation, configuration and deployment.

+    Type `fab -l` on the top directory structure to see a listing of the default routines.
+These should be grown and edited with your project!

 * `/python-packages`
   * This layout splits a Pyramid application into 3 components: